Hyphen magazine - Asian American arts, culture, and politics

 Theresa Celebran Jones

 Theresa Celebran Jones was born and raised in Connecticut and has moved cross-country four times.
-She is currently based in Los Angeles and is the mom of a four year old and a four month old.
-She works full-time as a technical writer, blogs at single spaced, and is an MFA dropout.
+She currently lives in Los Angeles with her husband and two young daughters.
+She works full-time as a technical writer and is an MFA dropout.
 Her only other hobbies are reading, taking pictures, scrapbooking, and listening to hip hop.
 Clearly she has no social life.